formlio/forml/docs/lifecycle.rst

         $ python3 setup.py tune

 Train
     Run the pipeline in the standard train mode.
-This will produce all the defined models but since it wont persist them, this mode is useful merely for testing the training (or displaying the task graph on the :doc:`graphviz`).
+This will produce all the defined models but since it won't persist them, this mode is useful merely for testing the training (or displaying the task graph on the :doc:`graphviz`).

     Example::